 This was my first weekend in a tent as I wanted to try out walking & camping in preparation for the Pennine Way.
 From Budle Bay I had planned 3 walks based on the local bus routes:

 - Belford to St Cuthberts Cave (10m)

 - Craster, Howick & Dunstanburgh circular (10m)

 Once I had chosen a spot near the river and away from the caravans, I pitched my tent, unpacked, made myself a cup of coffee and prepared for the circular walk to Bamburgh.
 I was the only solo camper on the site which was unexpected.
-All the routes in this post are now available on Viewranger.
+Walk videos are available on YouTube and all the routes in this post are now available on Viewranger.
 Apologies for the quality of the photos which were taken on a poor quality camera which I used back in the day.
 They don’t do the walks justice.
 Maps on this post are courtesy of Viewranger and Ordnance Survey ©.